yunuoch/yunuoch.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "Welcome"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I'm a first year PhD student at the Department of Mathematics, University of California, Los Angeles (UCLA), advised by Prof. [Chenfanfu Jiang](https://www.math.ucla.edu/~cffjiang/).
+I'm a first year PhD student at the [MultiPLES](https://multiples-lab.github.io) Lab, Department of Mathematics, University of California, Los Angeles (UCLA), advised by Prof. [Chenfanfu Jiang](https://www.math.ucla.edu/~cffjiang/).
 My research interests include scientific computation and its application in graphics, especially physics-based animation.

 Before coming to the US, I received my Bachelor's Degree in Computational Mathematics from the School of the Gifted Young, University of Science and Technology of China (USTC) in July, 2020.
 <!-- Here is my [CV](https://yunuoch.github.io/files/yunuo_cv.pdf). -->